Wareezy/Budget_Tracker/STAKEHOLDER_AND_SYSTEM_REQUIREMENTS_DOCUMENTATION.md

 - **Acceptance Criteria:**
   ✅ Users can **select predefined categories** or **create custom ones**.
-  ✅ Transactions are correctly assigned to categories and included in category-specific reports.
+  ✅ Transactions are correctly assigned to categories and reflect in financial reports.
-  ✅ Users can filter transactions by category when generating financial reports.

 ---